zk/clojuredocs/README.md

 ## Contributing

+The codebase needs a good scrub before groking will not be painful.
+However, feel free to jump in if you don't mind digging around.

+Here's a few ways to contribute:

 * Find & report bugs: https://github.com/zk/clojuredocs/issues
 * Suggestions on how to make development on the site more friendly (docs, codebase organization).